-Prerequisite: NUR 225 \$\phi\$ and NUR 235 \$\phi\$ Lecture: 2 hours (course fee required)
+Prerequisite: NUR 225 \$\diamonds and NUR 235 \$\diamonds\$ Lecture: 2 hours (course fee required)

-NUR 290 2 credits Leadership in the Management of Patient Care
+2 credits NUR 290♦ Leadership in the Management of Patient Care

 Focuses on the use of the nursing process in managing the care of a group of individuals.
 Clinical experiences emphasize responsibilities of setting priorities, delegating and evaluating clinical performance.
 Management styles used to coordinate and communicate with health care team members will be explored.
+Prerequisite: NUR 245♦, NUR 255♦,